cybercog/microweber/README.md

 ## Contribute <a name="contribute" />
 We are looking for people who want to help us improve Microweber.

 If you are a developer, submitting fixes is easy.
-Just fork the Microweber repository, make your changes and submit a pull request.
+Just fork the Microweber repository, make your changes and submit a pull request which would be reviewed and merged.

 ## Build Status
 [![Build Status](https://api.travis-ci.org/microweber/microweber.svg)](https://travis-ci.org/microweber/microweber)